-Ontario’s new parentage laws are in effect as of January 2, 2017.
+Ontario’s new parentage laws came into effect as of January 2, 2017.
 Regarding parentage in surrogacy situations, the new law provides that a birth can be registered in the names of up to four (4) people without the need to get a post-birth parental Court order IF:

 - There is a pre-conception written agreement, with opposing sides having independent legal advice